[To download, right-click on 'download' > Save link as]

 A tip to help you remember how to pronounce some one-syllable words, like plate

-This weekly podcast is for intermediate to advanced English learners.
+This podcast is for intermediate to advanced English learners.
 I use core vocabulary to tell you a story about something that happened in my daily life in Canada.
 Each podcast also includes a pronunciation lesson that explains something I said in the story.
 You’ll hear the story twice.
-The first time, I speak a little slower than normal.
-After the pronunciation lesson, you’ll hear the story again, but at a normal speed.
+The first time, the story is a little slower than normal.
+After the pronunciation lesson, you’ll hear the story again, but at a regular speed.
 I speak naturally and with a standard American accent.

 [I speak with a standard American accent, but sometimes my spelling is British.
 That's the way we do things in Canada!]

 It’s that time of year again: Time to spend $74 to get a new sticker to put on my car’s license plate.
 A license plate is the rectangular piece of metal on the front & back of a vehicle.
 It has numbers or letters on it to identify the vehicle.
 Every car in the world needs one.
 For some reason, every year the provincial government requires that I renew my license plate by paying for a new sticker to put on it.

 However, before I could get a new sticker for my license plate, there was one more layer of bureaucracy: The government also required that my car pass an emissions test to make sure it was not polluting the air.
 This is the same test that my car passed two years ago.
 I doubt my car had become a polluting machine since the last test, but I had to take my car to the mechanic anyway and spend $35 for the test.
 My car passed.
 Again.